previousnext/coding-standard/README.md

 Developers are entrusted to properly self-describe code.
 Suggestions to improve documentation are encouraged during human code review of MR/PR's.

+#### Squiz.PHP.NonExecutableCode.Unreachable

+This rule has trouble with newer PHP syntax, especially expression throwables.
+In any case this rule is best enforced with static analysis.

 ---

 _Drupal is a registered trademark of Dries Buytaert._